triforce/shhchat/README.md

 * A secure encrypted message stream between client, server and other clients.
 * A simple key file will contain the encryption key used for messages.
+* An allowed user list for basic security

 Currently looking for code contributors.